eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 # Assumptions: The old_dt and new_dt exist in the package
 ```
-**Note:** So, the first thing I'm going to do is test the entire package (you can submit a package without passing all of the unittest?):
+**Note:** So, the first thing I am going to do is test the entire package (you can submit a package without passing all of the unittest?):

 ```R
 test("./hyperSpec")